aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/aspose-email-java-create-save-emails/_index.md

 message.save(dataDir + "Message_out.mhtml", SaveOptions.getDefaultMhtml());
 ```

-### Save a MailMessage as an OFT Template
+#### Save a MailMessage as an OFT Template
-OFT templates are useful for creating email drafts.
-Here's how to save your `MailMessage` as an OFT template:
+`OftSaveOptions` defines options for creating Outlook Form Template (OFT) files.
+The `OftSaveOptions` class creates an Outlook Form Template (OFT) that can be reused as a draft:

 ```java
 // Configure options for saving as OFT with a template flag